riccardotommasini/twitter-sentiment-analysis/README.md

 Here the results of the analysis for the example dataset

-train on 800 instances, test on 202 instances
+train on 800 instances, test on 202 instances.
-Most Informative Features
+Most Informative Features:

 | contains check |  True  |          positi : negati |    200.3 : 1.0|
 | contains free |  True   |         positi : negati |    200.3 : 1.0|
 | contains bi |  True     |       positi : negati |   199.7 : 1.0|